Yume Wo Katare

 Yume Wo Katare (夢を語れ) is a ramen shop located at 1923 Massachusetts Avenue in the Porter Square neighborhood of Cambridge, Massachusetts.
-It specializes in Jiro-style ramen.
+It specializes in Yume-style ramen.
 The restaurant is known for its service concept: diners are encouraged to share their dreams and aspirations to their fellow diners after finishing their meal.

 History

 Yume Wo Katare was opened by Tsuyoshi Nishioka in November 2012.
-He had previously worked in ramen restaurants in Kyoto to support his career as a comedian, and later owned and ran five Ramen Jiro branches in Kyoto, Osaka and Kobe which he later sold to their managers before relocating to the United States in 2011.
+He had previously worked in ramen restaurants in Kyoto to support his career as a comedian, and later owned and ran five branches in Kyoto, Osaka and Kobe which he later sold to their managers before relocating to the United States in 2011.
 Nishioka initially considered setting up shop in Hawaii and New York City, but was disappointed by the disproportionately large number of Japanese Americans in both locations.
 He wanted to set up a restaurant in a location with a large student population.
 He flew into Boston the day after another guest at his New York hotel suggested he open his restaurant there, and decided to set up shop in Porter Square.
 The restaurant closed over the summer of 2013, during which it was redecorated.

 For three non-consecutive days in 2014, Jorgen "Walker" Peterson, a former chemist who worked as the restaurant's manager, launched a vegan version of the ramen recipe as a pop-up restaurant which operated in the Yume Wo Katare space during lunch hours, at a time when the restaurant is closed.

 Nishioka returned to Japan in 2018, where he has since opened up outposts of Yume Wo Katare in Beppu, where he currently lives, as well as in Okinawa, training around 50 apprentices how to create Jiro-style ramen with the goal of opening dream-centric ramen shops in all 47 Japanese prefectures.